1980 Tadmor prison massacre: Massacre

-On the morning of June 27, 22 helicopters took off from Hama and Damascus towards Palmyra.
+On the morning of June 27, 22 helicopters took off from Homs and Damascus towards Palmyra.
 On board were a total of 350 commandos of the "Defense Companies", 100 soldiers of the 40th Army Corps and 100 members of the 138th Security Brigade (a total of up to 550 people).
 At 6.30 am the helicopters arrived at their destination - 470 soldiers remained on site to guard the helicopters, while 80 began to move into the prison.
 They were divided into groups of 10 and were given orders to kill all prisoners who might be associated with the Muslim Brotherhood.
 In essence, they could kill anyone - and they did.
 Prisoners were executed right in their cells, without any interrogation, simply on the grounds of suspicion of connections with the Muslim Brotherhood: they were shot at indiscriminately with machine guns and pelted with grenades.
-The massacre continued for several hours (according to other sources - less than one hour).
-This is how the Alawite special forces soldier Isa Ibrahim Fayad described it (from the book by Eugene Rogan "The Arabs: A History"):“The guards opened the doors for us.
+The massacre continued for several hours or less than an hour, with special forces soldier Isa Ibrahim Fayad, who partook in the massacre, describing the events as such:“The guards opened the doors for us.
 Six or seven of us went in and killed everyone in there, about 60 or 70 people.
 I shot about 15 people myself.
 In the neighboring blocks, you could also hear machine gun fire and the cries of the dying: “Allahu Akbar!” ...
-We killed almost 550 of these Muslim Brotherhood bastards"The massacre resulted in the killing of an estimated 500-600 to 1,000-1,100 people (almost all prisoners).
+We killed almost 550 of these Muslim Brotherhood bastards."The massacre resulted in the killing of an estimated 500-600 to 1,000-1,100 people (almost all prisoners).
 Some prisoners tried to resist: for this reason 1 soldier was killed and 2 more were wounded.
 After the massacre, it took two weeks to clear the prison of blood and corpses.
-The massacre was carried out in strict secrecy - the outside world only learned about it eight months later, when Syrian intelligence agents captured in Jordan exposed it and provided some details.
+The massacre was carried out in strict secrecy - the outside world only learned about it eight months later, when Syrian intelligence agents captured in Jordan exposed it and provided details.